NEW TEACHER CHECKLIST

 The teacher induction for Auburn City Schools is called SWIM.
 SWIM has several components attached to it, all designed to support your successful integration as a teacher in our school system.
 Below is a list of how SWIM will support you over the next two years.

 Great Beginnings- Great Beginnings is our new teacher training held before school.
-Reserve July 24, 25, and 26 for Great Beginnings.
-The first morning of Great Beginnings, you are invited to a breakfast with the Central Office staff, including our Superintendent Dr. Karen Delano, the school board, and all thirteen principals.
+Reserve July 28, 29, and 30 for Great Beginnings.
+The first morning of Great Beginnings, you are invited to a breakfast with the Central Office staff, including our Superintendent, the school board, and all thirteen principals.
 This is their first chance to greet you.
 The afternoon of the first day, you will participate in a EdCamp style introduction to culture, curriculum and technology at ACS.
 During the second and third days of Great Beginnings, you will work with our SWIM Coordinators—three of our best teachers in the school district, one elementary, one middle/junior high, and one high school—to pour culture and expectations into you.
 The last half of the last day will be spent at your home school getting to know your principal better.